 Frank Zane reminds us that it takes time to build muscle.
 That might be one hard pill to swallow but it is true.
 Although we can go much faster by following the right steps, just like in the starting guide for natural bodybuilders written on the blog.

 It looks like the rise of PEDs in the fitness industry might be correlated with the fact people want a shortcut.
 But at the end of the day, it will also give you problems quicker.
 Learning how to train well as a natural bodybuilder is probably the most important thing to do to improve quickly without taking risks.
-Patience and good practices it is!
+Patience and good practices are the most important factor in how far you can go!

 “In those days, I did what was necessary for me to win.
 This included training with heavy weights: a precursor for injury.
 So if I could do it over again I’d train with lighter weights, higher reps, no sets below 10 reps, with negatives slower than positives, and avoid injury.
 If I had done that, my physique wouldn’t have been quite as bulky, but with more definition and with less pain”